Veloso (Brazilian footballer)

-Deidson Araújo Maia, better known as Veloso (Montes Claros, 21 May 1983), is a Brazilian footballer who plays as a goalkeeper.
-Currently plays for XV de Piracicaba.
+Deidson Araújo Maia, better known as Veloso (born 21 May 1983), is a Brazilian former footballer who played as a goalkeeper.

 Biography

 Born in Montes Claros, Minas Gerais state, Veloso started his career in São Paulo.

 In April 2005, he signed a 4-month contract with Mogi Mirim for 2005 Campeonato Brasileiro Série C. He worked as backup keeper for Márcio Kessler.

 In April 2006 he signed a 1-year extension.
 He also signed a 5-month deal in December 2005 and a 5-month deal in July 2005.

 Alagoas

 After played for Corinthians Alagoano at 2007 Campeonato Alagoano, in April 2007, he extended his contract with club until the end of year 2008.
 He was immediately loaned to city rival CRB for 2007 Campeonato Brasileiro Série B. He was understudy of Ricardo Vilar in the first 3 Série B matches and Vilar was dropped in round 4.
 Since round 4 Veloso became the first choice ahead of Jeferson.
 In round 13, Veloso lost his starting place and Jeferson became the first choice.
 CRB signed Paulo Musse in August 2007 and soon became the first choice, made Veloso dropped to the third keeper.

 In January 2008, Veloso returned to Corinthians Alagoano for 2008 Campeonato Alagoano and 2008 Copa do Brasil.
 In June 2008, he was loaned to another city rival, CSA for 2008 Campeonato Brasileiro Série C, as understudy of Gilberto.
 He played his only match in round 4 (20 July 2008) and CSA failed to enter the second stage.

 In January 2009, he signed a new 5-month contract with Corinthians Alagoano.
 He finished as losing finalists of the first half of 2009 Campeonato Alagoano.